burk-manu/ProjectOne/README.md

 Project One offers a range of tools and functionalities, including:
 - **Basic Mathematical Operations**: Addition, subtraction, multiplication, division, modulo and power.
-- **Advanced Calculations**: square roots, calulate zeros of functions, integrals, and logarithms.
+- **Advanced Calculations**: square roots, calculate zeros of functions, integrals, and logarithms.
-- **Customizable Settings**: Set the duration of the log rotation and more.
+- **Customizable Settings**: Your preferences are stored in a config file, which saves your choices when you close the program.
 - **Built-in Console**: An integrated console for quick access to settings, help and information.

 ## Installation